Make-School-Labs/tip-calc/README.md

 ## Challenges

 Google is a pretty interesting company.
 They make some pretty solid software products.
 Did you know they have a tip calculator?
-Google: Tip calculator.
+Go to Google.com and search: Tip calculator.

 Notice their tip calculator has a couple of extra features.
 It has a field for the number of people that are used to split the bill.
 Besides the bill, it displays the total per person.

 Here are some challenges.

+Modify the structure of your document.
+To add a new input and display element.
+This should go inside the `<main>` tag.

 - Add a new input where we can input the number of people.
 Follow the pattern of the other inputs.
 	- `<input>`